'It's a miracle' says daughter of Tenn. utility worker injured by electric shock

 CLINTON, Tenn.
 (WVLT) - A utility company in Tennessee said a worker was seriously hurt by an electric shock while replacing lines in a bucket truck.

-Clinton Utilities Board said a man was transported to University of Tennessee Medical Center with non-life-threatening injuries.
+Clinton Utilities Board said he was transported to University of Tennessee Medical Center with non-life-threatening injuries.

 A woman posted on Facebook to identify the man as her father, Mike Bavousett.